 The ancient Greek physicist Parmenides postulated that "nature abhors a vacuum".
 It is necessity that creates the vacuums that nature seeks to fill.
 And finally, William Shakespeare in Julius Caesar put it this way: "Nature must obey necessity".

 There are also many levels of reasons you may desire something—so let's dig deeper.
 Sticking with the example of wealth and starting with a mental image of money.
 There is little to work with here because there is nothing personal to imagine.
-Now, if your reason is to purchase a home for your family, again know your why by asking yourself why?
+Now, if your reason is to purchase a home for your family, again ask yourself why.
 What will that home offer your family?
 It may be for their safety, it may be for their greatest joy, it may be for a myriad of reasons.

 When you don't know your why you have no real reason to pursue something.
 In contrast, by knowing your why and imagining your desire with all your reasons for wanting something as already being fulfilled, then your imaginings will feel more real, more tangible and more necessary.
-And when you've imagined your desire enough in this way, you will find the drive to persist and have 'the gods on your side'.
+And when you've imagined your desire enough in this way, you will find the drive to persist and you will have "the gods on your side".